 - degenerative arthritis of the wrist (SLAC wrist)

-- usually radial side of lunate or distal lunate
+- usually radial side of the lunate or distal lunate

 - 1. Cerezal L, Del piñal F, Abascal F et-al. Imaging findings in ulnar-sided wrist impaction syndromes.
 Radiographics.
 22 (1): 105-21.
 Radiographics (full text) - Pubmed citation